An Intro to Advanced Life Support

 - Tamponade or the swelling of the protective sac around the heart.

-- Toxins and substances that derive from both eating and accidental exposure to such substances.
+- Toxins and substances that derive from both eating and accidental exposure to such chemicals.

 - Thromboses or blockages within the vessels of the lungs or heart.